lennardpische/OptimalCarbonPricing/README.md

 ---

 ## ✈️ Project Overview
 This project investigates the economic relationship between airline pricing and carbon efficiency in the US domestic market.
-By integrating passenger itinerary data (DB1B) with operational aircraft data (T100), we aim to quantify if a "Green Premium" exists—do passengers pay more for flights with lower carbon emissions?
+By integrating passenger itinerary data (DB1B) with operational aircraft data (T100), we aim to quantify if a "Green Premium" exists.
+In other words, do passengers pay more for flights with lower carbon emissions?

 ## Key Findings
 * **Carbon Intensity Variance:** Modeled CO2 emissions per seat-km vary significantly across aircraft types.